s-gv/s-gv.github.io/blog/meta-learning-in-pytorch/index.md

   the target domain
 ```

-Once again, let's try learning to generate sine waves from only 4
+Once again, let's try learning to generate sine waves.
-example points.
 But this time, the phase of the sine wave desired
 is going to be the input!
 A large (and contrived) domain shift
 from the usual input of x-coordinate to the network!
 During test time,
-the desired phase is presented and the network paramters must be
+the desired phase is presented (in place of the x-coordinate) and the
-adjusted so that it can predict a sine wave of that phase.
+network paramters must be adjusted so that it can subsequently predict
+a sine wave of that phase.

 ```
 import math